Hillsborough Area Regional Transit: West Shore Multi-Modal Center

-Intelligent Transportation Systems

-According to HART's 2008 Community Report, efforts are currently underway to construct an intelligent transportation system (ITS).
-Elements of this project include installing surveillance cameras and audio monitoring equipment, GPS systems, automated annunciator systems, real-time information display signs and other elements to all HART buses and several transfer centers.
-Such systems will allow patrons in the future to see in real-time, upcoming departures, major intersections, landmarks, and connecting routes.
-Many of these elements, including GPS, security, and automated annunciator systems were installed during the course of 2008 through 2010.

-American Reinvestment and Recovery Act of 2009

-HART is slated to receive just over $15 million from the American Reinvestment and Recovery Act of 2009 that President Barack Obama signed into law in February 2009.
-Among the improvements that HART proposed to make: an expansion and upgrade to its operations facility in Ybor City, secure the purchase of 30 forty-foot Gillig Low Floor buses, streetcar extension, and the repainting of HART's existing fleet.

 TRANSitFORMATION

 In September 2019, HART has several plans for the future of transportation in Hillsborough County under the hashtag #TRANSitFORMATION.
 Some of these plans include improvements and added services on select routes, more detailed information and improvements in bus shelters, adding electric bus pilots to their fleet and replacing select gas/diesel fuel buses, adding more Bus Rapid Transit (BRT) routes along Florida Ave, Nebraska Ave and Fowler Ave. also, HART has planned future commuter passenger rail or high speed rail transport across Hillsborough and its neighboring counties among the CSX rail corridor and possible future extensions for the TECO Streetcar Line.